ramaseshan/ramaseshan.github.io/_posts/2015-09-02-Should-we-quit.markdown

 date: 2015-09-02T00:04:26-04:00
 ---

-I had been working on a project called CHARCHA, for quite sometime now.
+I had been working on a project called [CHARCHA](http://charcha.space) , for quite sometime now.
 The aim of this project is not to reinvent something that already exists, rather combine a few tools to make a workflow better.
 Before building thus product , I have to confess that I have worked for 2 other companies and NY present is the 3rd startup I am working for.
 In all these cases, I have failed a lot of times , even thought of quitting a lot if time.
 But I never quit, tough I took my time to finish things, I always finished things.
 I never gave up.

 So great, why am I writing this article ???
 A few days back one of the contributors of the project called me and asked "Should we stop working in the project".
 That question stuck to me hard.
 I was not able to answer it.
 I was quite and was (not) listening to him, and my mind went through a flash of incidents from my life.
 This article is a summary of those incidents that flashed my mind and my subsequent response to that person.